-The Blu-ray[TM] Player and Sound Bar System operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
-The TV is connected to the Sound Bar and Blu-ray player.
+The Sound Bar and CD/DVD player operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
+The TV is connected to the Sound Bar and CD/DVD player.

-To Watch a Blu-ray:
+To Watch a DVD